keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

  1   3 5   7
 ```

 Iteration thus _destroys structure_.
 In order to get a `List[B]` back you would have to rebuild it yourself and any guarantees are purely manual.
-The term _procedural_ describes the steps required to preserve or create structure from this operation.
+Structure is discontinuous and to rebuild it requires following _procedural_ steps.

 This isn't to say that functional programming is only about iteration and loops.
 Can you think of other operations that might destroy structure?
 For example if you use an `await()` operation on a `Future` you will destroy its asynchronous structure and potentially harm the performance of your application.